Electron-phonon coupling in ferromagnetic Fe-Co alloys from first principles: Introduction

-Electron-phonon coupling plays a key role in understanding the dynamic properties of magnets, including Gilbert damping,\cite{Gilbert} ultrafast demagnetization,\cite{ultrafast_nickel} all-optical switching,\cite{all_optical} and spin-dependent transport.\cite{spin_peltier,spin_heat_acc} Engineering these magnetic properties requires an understanding of the material parameters, like electron density of states or electron-phonon matrix elements, that affect the strength of electron-phonon coupling.
-Until recently, studies of electron-phonon coupling strength in magnets have focused on only a small subset of ferromagnetic materials, namely the elemental ferromagnets Ni, Fe, and Co.
+Previous first-principles studies of the electron-phonon coupling strength in magnets have focused on only a small subset of ferromagnetic materials, namely elemental ferromagnets Ni, Fe, and Co.
 However, many ferromagnets are alloys of transition metals.
-One such example is the Fe-Co alloy.
-Magnetic damping in the Fe-Co alloy was only recently measured.\cite{schoen2016} Interestingly, Ref.~\onlinecite{schoen2016} reports significant changes in damping as a function of the Fe-Co alloy composition.
+One such example is the Fe--Co alloy.
+Magnetic damping in the Fe--Co alloy was only recently measured.\cite{schoen2016} Interestingly, Ref.~\onlinecite{schoen2016} reports significant changes in damping as a function of the Fe--Co alloy composition.
 In particular, the lowest damping was measured in the Fe$_{0.75}$Co$_{0.25}$ alloy, the same alloy composition that the density of states is lowest.
-Measurements of the minimal damping in this composition has been reported by others.\cite{Lee2017,Weber_2019} More recent experiments showed that the demagnetization response is maximized in this composition due to a minimum in the electron-phonon energy transfer coefficient,\cite{Ramya2021} a quantity that depends not only on the density of states but also the electron-phonon matrix elements.
+Measurements of minimal damping in this composition have been reported by others.\cite{Lee2017,Weber_2019} More recent experiments showed that the demagnetization response is maximized in this composition due to a minimum in the electron-phonon energy transfer coefficient,\cite{Ramya2021} a quantity that depends not only on the density of states but also the electron-phonon matrix elements.

-Our goal in this work is to understand the composition dependence of the electron-phonon coupling strength in the ferromagnetic Fe-Co alloy.
-As we detail in Sec.~\ref{sec:elph_alloys}, surprisingly few computational first-principles studies of the electron-phonon coupling strength in ferromagnetic alloys exist, aside from the study of electron-phonon energy transfer coefficient in Ni-based alloys.\cite{Nialloys} Although $\lambda$ has been reported for pure Fe and Co,~\cite{verstraete2013} no results have been reported for $\lambda$ in Fe-Co alloys.
+Our goal in this work is to understand the composition dependence of the electron-phonon coupling strength in the ferromagnetic Fe--Co alloy.
+As we detail in Sec.~\ref{sec:elph_alloys}, surprisingly few computational first-principles studies of the electron-phonon coupling strength in ferromagnetic alloys exist, aside from the study of the electron-phonon energy transfer coefficient in Ni-based alloys.\cite{Nialloys} Although $\lambda$ has been reported for pure Fe and Co,~\cite{verstraete2013} no results have been reported for $\lambda$ in Fe--Co alloys.
 On the other hand, similar studies exist for many non-magnetic alloys as a function of their composition.
-The electron-phonon coupling strength in some alloys, such as V-Cr, varies linearly with composition,\cite{MCMILLAN} as one might expect from a rule of mixtures.
-But in other cases, such as Nb-Mo, there is non-linear dependence of the electron-phonon coupling strength on the composition.\cite{NbMo_exp}
+The electron-phonon coupling strength in some alloys, such as V--Cr, varies linearly with composition,\cite{MCMILLAN} as one might expect from a rule of mixtures.
+But in other cases, such as Nb--Mo, there is non-linear dependence of the electron-phonon coupling strength on the composition.\cite{NbMo_exp}